-This education abroad program is associated with a 4-credit general education class that fulfills a university graduation requirement.
+This course is a 4-credit general education class that fulfills a university graduation requirement in the area of arts and humanities.
 General education classes at MSU have a theme, with…

 James M. Lucas works in the Office Undergraduate Education at Michigan State University as Assistant Dean for Global Education and Curriculum.
 In this capacity, he consults with campus departments and helps connect curricula and co-curriculum to the institution’s learning outcomes, develop assessment methods to evidence this learning, and create experiential opportunities that enhance the undergraduate experience.
 Dr. Lucas places special emphasis on integrating global, diversity, and equity concerns into the student experience.

 Dr. Lucas supervises MSU’s first-year seminar programs, MSU Testing Center, and Collaborative Learning Center.
 He represents his office at campus meetings related to international students, education abroad, intergroup dialogue, and related intercultural concerns.
 He serves as the unit representative to the MSU Institutional Diversity Excellence in Action (IDEA) committee.